filecoin-project/lotus-docs/content/en/storage-providers/get-started/economics.md

 ## Storage provider accounting

-A Storage providers financial gain or loss is affected by the following three actions:
+A Storage provider’s financial gain or loss is affected by the following three actions:

 1. The deposited tokens to act as collateral for their PreCommitted and ProveCommitted Sectors
-2. Storage providers earn tokens from block rewards, when they are elected to mine a new block and extend the blockchain.
+2. Storage providers earn tokens from block rewards when they are elected to mine a new block and extend the blockchain.
 3. Storage providers lose tokens if they fail to prove storage of a sector and are given penalties as a result.

 ### Balance requirements

-A storage providers token balance MUST cover ALL of the following:
+A storage provider’s token balance MUST cover ALL of the following:

 - **PreCommit Deposits**: When a storage provider PreCommits a Sector, they must supply a "precommit deposit" for the Sector, which acts as collateral.
 If the Sector is not ProveCommitted on time, this deposit is removed and burned.
 - **Initial Pledge**: When a storage provider ProveCommits a Sector, they must supply an "initial pledge" for the Sector, which acts as collateral.
 If the Sector is terminated, this deposit is removed and burned along with rewards earned by this sector up to a limit.
-- **Locked Funds**: When a storage provider receives tokens from block rewards, the tokens are locked and added to the storage providers vesting table to be unlocked linearly over future epochs.
+- **Locked Funds**: When a storage provider receives tokens from block rewards, the tokens are locked and added to the storage provider vesting table to be unlocked linearly over future epochs.

 ### Faults, Penalties and Fee Debt